Coronavirus - some helpful information

 But who knows just how bad the winter of 2020 is going to be.
 Today's press tells us the three medical experts from Brisbane say that have a new anti-virus thing that is about to be tested on mice, and then presumably humans.
 No doubt the US mob who check and have to approve these things will hold it up until an American solution is found.
 If Mr Trump's latest performance is any guide he seems out of his depth.

-Lots of water to go under the bridge, but let's hope the 'spreading effect' of proper patient management minimises and that our boys win a Nobel prize by saving who knows how many people.
+Lots of water to go under the bridge, but let's hope the 'spreading effect' of proper patient management minimises and that our medical researchers win a Nobel prize by saving who knows how many people.
 The graph is meant to show how early suppression effects will spread the load and make the smaller peak manageable.
 See the graphs below.

 ADVICE ON PLAGUE FIGHTING BELOW